aitesam961/ara-build-playground/readmeI.md

 make compile
 app=fft make sim
 ```
-The TRL compiles but there are several errors (in RTL) that lead to simulation not initiating.
+The RTL compiles but there are several errors (in RTL) that lead to simulation not initiating.
 The log is as follows

 ```
 vsim work.ara_tb